Boundary Condition and the Auxiliary Phase in Feynman Path Integral: Introduction

 On the spectral end, the arising eigenvalues $E$ are discrete.
 One simply label them as $E_n$ (each with multiplicity one) and the corresponding eigenfunctions as $\psi_n=\left|n\right>$.
 In fact, after normalization

 where $k_n=\frac{n\pi}{L}$ and therefore $E_n=\frac{\hbar^2}{2m}k_n^2=\frac{n^2\pi^2\hbar^2}{2mL^2}$ for $n=1,2,3,\dots$.

 Decomposed by the spectrum of $H$, the propagator can then be computed by

-On the other hand, since this is a case with a quadratic Laplacian, it suffices to consider only the contribution from all classical paths \cite{Feynman,MacKenzie,Schulman,Kleinert,zinn-justin}.
+On the other hand, since this is a case with a quadratic ambient potential, it suffices to consider only the contribution from all classical paths \cite{Feynman,MacKenzie,Schulman,Kleinert,zinn-justin}.
 The expansion along the momentum $p$ gives an expression for $K(y,t_1;x,t_0)$:

-where the sum over $r$ is the sum indexed by possible classical paths, and $\epsilon_r$ is a unitary phase factor associated to the path to $y_r$.
+where the sum over $r$ is the sum indexed by possible classical paths (see Figure 1), and $\epsilon_r$ is a unitary phase factor associated to the path to $y_r$.
 Detail of these derivation can be found in \cite{Goodman,Janke-Kleinert,Soekmen}, where they pointed out that the $\epsilon_r$ above should be $(-1)^r$.
-Under such ansatz, the results derived from the two ways of computing the propagator match.
+Under such principle, the results derived from the two ways of computing the propagator match.

 One disparity between the two approaches lies within the assignment of phases.
 Since Schr\"odinger equation deals with wave functions, it is by construction that phases are included when considering the interaction between states.
 On the other hand, even though path integral taken all paths into account, so far it does not seem to exist an intrinsic way of associating phases to each path in general.
 Related discussion can be found in \cite{Dowker,Mouchet,Suzuki}.